MPI-Dortmund/cryolo/source/tutorials/tut05_tomo.rst

 As the path in this column is relative to your project directory, you need to start crYOLO from your project directory.
 * The boxmanager can now supports tomograms.

-As it is still a beta, I recommend to keep your old crYOLO installation and install crYOLO 1.8 in a fresh environment.
+As version 1.8 is still a beta, I recommend to keep your old crYOLO installation and install crYOLO 1.8 in a fresh environment.
 Here are the steps:

 >>> conda create -n cryolo_3d -c anaconda pyqt=5 python=3.7 cudatoolkit=10.0.130 cudnn=7.6.5 numpy==1.18.5 libtiff wxPython=4.0.4